danzin/image-app/README.md

 - [Installation & Setup](#installation--setup)

 ## Overview
-**Image Sharing App** offers users a seamless experience for uploading, sharing, and discovering images.
+**Image App** offers users a seamless experience for uploading, sharing, and discovering images.
 With a robust React frontend and a Node.js backend leveraging TypeScript, this project embodies a clean, modular architecture built for modern web applications.

 ## Features
 - **Modular Backend Architecture:**